Judge's 3rd walk-off HR of year lifts Yanks over Royals 1-0 - WHIZ News

 Royals: SS Bobby Witt Jr. (hamstring) took batting practice and fielded ground balls.
 He has missed four straight games. … C Salvador Perez (left thumb) continued his rehab assignment with Triple-A Omaha, going 0 for 1 with a walk as the designated hitter.
 “He’s getting close,” Matheny said.

 Yankees: RHP Luis Severino (strained right lat) could start throwing soon.
-A decision on whether or not he’s ready to do so is expected either Thursday or Friday, according to Boone. … INF DJ LeMahieu was given a day off.
+A decision on whether or not he’s ready to do so is expected Thursday or Friday, according to Boone. … INF DJ LeMahieu was given a night off.

 UP NEXT